 Whatever you ride, wherever you ride and whenever you ride, we’re there for you.

 Bicycle Colorado uses the tools of education and advocacy to make Colorado one of the most bicycle-friendly states.
 We encourage and promote bicycling, increase safety, improve conditions and provide a voice for people who ride bicycles in Colorado.
 With the support of our members and numerous public and private sector partnerships, we’ve made significant strides in improving bicycling since 1992.
+We represent the interests of nearly 10,000 members and 2.3 million people who ride a bicycle in Colorado.

 Gained hundreds of miles of new shoulders for riding bicycles on state roads